Nutrition is key at every age.

 Bingocize® is a fun, active program that promotes healthy aging.
 Developed at Western Kentucky University, Bingocize® combines the beloved game with nutrition education and exercise to help reduce falls and improve the health and well-being of older adults.

-CICOA now offers Bingocize® virtually for seniors in Central Indiana.
+CICOA offers Bingocize® in-person for seniors in Central Indiana.

 Research suggests that participating in the program increases lower- and upper-body strength, mental cognition and fall prevention awareness.
 Additionally, Bingocize® has been included in the Evidence-Based Falls Prevention Program of the United States Administration for Community Living.